Golden Oak Ranch: Productions

 The ranch has also been used for filming Colonel Sanders commercials for Kentucky Fried Chicken, and the music video for Jordin Sparks' song, Battlefield.
-A covered bridge spans the man-made stream featured in Follow Me, Boys!, episodes of Bonanza, The Greatest American Hero, various episode of multiple ″Star Trek″ series and was used for parts of the music video of Amaranth by Nightwish.
+A covered bridge spans the man-made stream featured in Follow Me, Boys!, episodes of Bonanza, The Greatest American Hero, various episode of multiple Star Trek series and was used for parts of the music video of Amaranth by Nightwish.
 The exterior house featured in the original 1961 film The Parent Trap was also shot on the ranch, as was the Peabody farm from the Universal film Back to the Future.
 It was also used for the filming of three of the five Herbie films, including two scenes at the lake in The Love Bug and Herbie Goes to Monte Carlo, along with Alonzo Hawk's dream sequence in Herbie Rides Again.
 In 1985, Big Top Pee-wee was filmed here and part of Short Circuit was filmed here as well.
 According to Phil Abraham, parts of "The Hobo Code" (a first-season episode of Mad Men) were filmed here (specifically, the scenes of Don Draper's childhood).
 The rural farmhouse set on the ranch (known as "Olivia's House") played the part of Margaret Sterling's hippie commune in the fourth episode of Season 7 of Mad Men.
 It is also the setting of Dwight Schrute's farm on several episodes of The Office, and has also been used for the exterior downtown scenes of WandaVision.
 The official video of Ed Sheerans song Overpass Graffiti was filmed there.
+The music video for HelloGoodbye's song "Here (In Your Arms)" was also filmed there.